is flour bad for you

 The wheat of today bears little resemblance to the heritage varieties our ancestors consumed.
 Over the last century, wheat has been systematically bred for higher yields, disease resistance, and industrial processing compatibility, not nutritional value or digestibility.

-While modern wheat is not yet genetically modified in the traditional sense (the first GMO wheat variety for drought resistance was only approved in the US in August 2024 [r]), selective breeding programs have altered protein structures and created varieties that produce more grain per acre, but may be harder for humans to digest.
+While modern wheat is not yet genetically modified in the traditional sense (the first GMO wheat variety for drought resistance was only approved in the US in August 2024 and may be grown on US fields soon, more about that here), selective breeding programs have altered protein structures and created varieties that produce more grain per acre, but may be harder for humans to digest.

 The result?